 You are cordially invited to attend the Annual Meeting of Stockholders of MannKind Corporation, or "MannKind," a Delaware corporation.
-The meeting will be held on Thursday, May 22, 2008 at 10:00 a.m. local time at MannKind's corporate office, 28903 North Avenue Paine, Valencia, California for the following purposes:
+The meeting will be held on Thursday, May 21, 2009 at 10:00 a.m. local time at MannKind Corporation, One Casper Street, Danbury, Connecticut for the following purposes:

-- $1. \ To \ elect \ nine \ directors \ to \ serve \ for \ the \ ensuing \ year \ and \ until \ their \ successors \ are \ elected;$ - 2.
-To approve an increase in the maximum number of shares of common stock that may be issued under MannKind's 2004 Equity Incentive Plan from 9,000,000 shares to 14,000,000 shares; - 3.
-To ratify the appointment of Deloitte & Touche LLP as independent auditor for MannKind for the fiscal year ending December 31, 2008; and - 4.
+- 1. To elect the eight nominees named herein as directors to serve for the ensuing year and until their successors are elected; - 2.
+To approve an amendment to increase the aggregate number of shares of common stock authorized for issuance under MannKind's 2004 Equity Incentive Plan by 5,000,000 shares; - 3.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent registered public accounting firm of MannKind for its fiscal year ending December 31, 2009; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-These items of business are more fully described in the Proxy Statement accompanying this Notice.
+These items of business are more fully described in the proxy statement accompanying this notice.

-The record date for the Annual Meeting is April 2, 2008.
+The record date for the Annual Meeting is March 30, 2009.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.